natalie-kate/date-night/README.md

        + <span style="color: grey;">Solution: Turns out I was barking up the wrong tree I had transitions on my colour changes, once I removed them it worked fine. </span>
    - Wanted the footer to be at the bottom of the content and at the bottom of the screen even when the content isn't long to push it there.
 Tried sticky and fixes but when mobile was turned for horizontal viewing the footer would be messing up the layout or be in the middle of the screen.
 I tried giving footer a height which caused issues on the home page.
        + <span style="color: grey;">Solution: Put footer within its own container and the content in another, made content 90vh and footer 10vh, this still wasn't quite right so changed this to min height. </span>
    - Functions in general were a steep learning curve.
 I originally focused on the "staying in" side of the game and wrote everything apart from the timer in one big function and then for the going out I just copied it and changed the names for everything.
-I knew this wasn't right so i split my large function into smaller ones and called the next function in the previous one, this got rid of a lot of repetition too.
+I knew this wasn't right so I split my large function into smaller ones and called the next function in the previous one, this got rid of a lot of repetition too.
 I then was struggling with how to get variables available outside of its own function without making them all global.
-Realised I was missing the basic understanding required so went back revised, did some w3 tutorials and watched Steve Griffith youtube videos on functions.
+Realised I was missing the basic understanding required so went back revised, did some w3 tutorials and watched Steve Griffith YouTube videos on functions.
        + <span style="color: grey;">Solution: Smaller individual functions calling the next one and passing in the variables required.
 I also removed even more repetition when tidying up my final code, replacing it with two more functions. </span>
    - Was having an issue with my arrays, options that hadn't been getting chosen were coming up again, console.log of the array was giving me 2,3, 4 arrays, so figured this was due to the event listener for my buttons passing in the full array again.
        + <span style="color: grey;">Solution: Once the game was started the buttons with id 1 & 2 were hidden and buttons 3 and 4 were shown this stops the event listener on buttons 1 & 2 starting another game when one is still in progress. </span>
    - Was getting buttons not changing text even when it hadn't been chosen so shouldn't have still been available in the array to be displayed and sometimes no option on the button at all.
 Console.log showed that the array length was sometimes only going down by one, which as the buttons are both assigned values before the console.log the array should always be reduced by two.
 When a choice is made, that option is pushed to the chosen options array and the other goes to the unchosen array so the unchosen is essentially discarded.
 I also used the length of the arrays to determine when the game was at a certain stage i.e down to last two options and I was finding that I was making way more choices than I should have been.
 Using console.log found that where the lengths of the 3 arrays should always equal 8 there were more due to blanks and duplicates of options.
 When selecting random options from array to be displayed a random number is generated using array length.
 I then splice it out the array before the second number is generated so that both buttons can't display the same option.
 Where the issue was arising was when I spliced the first option out, the array length is no longer the same so if the second random number was the last position in the array that position no longer exists when the first number is spliced out and so button 2 stayed the same introducing duplicates.
 If this occurred for the first two options displayed, this is where blanks where introduced.
       + <span style="color: grey;">Solution: Second option random number generated from the array length variable minus 1. </span>
-   - Google maps api, when trying to get the latitude and longitude of the input box area so that i could use it in the request for places.
+   - Google Maps API, when trying to get the latitude and longitude of the input box area so that i could use it in the request for places.
 Tried let searchLat = places[0].geometry.location.lat; which didn't work took stack overflow to remind me to use ().
       + <span style="color: grey;">Solution: lat() and lng() </span>
    - Wireframes links were coming up as blank in Github.
-Checked the file path, which was fine, deleted them all and re-ecported incase I had done something wrong the first time around.
+Checked the file path, which was fine, deleted them all and re-exported incase I had done something wrong the first time around.
 Upon uploading an error was coming up saying: "Detected unusual line terminators.
 This file contains one or more unusual line terminator characters, like Line Separator (LS) or Paragraph Separator (PS).It is recommended to remove them from the file.
 This can be configured via `editor.unusualLineTerminators`."
 This gave the option to fix which I did but didn't appear to do anything as was still not working in Github.
 Sean Young on slack pointed out that he could get the mobile one to work, it occurred to me that I may not have clicked the fix button on all of them.
       + <span style="color: grey;">Solution: Re-uploaded the files again, this time not "fixing" them did the trick.</span>

 ## Testing